People

 Mary Ardita

-Mary did her SMP project over the fall 2022-spring 2023.
-Her research project aimed at understanding the effects of drought in the legume-rhizobium symbiosis.
+SMP student FA22-SP23: Her research project aimed at understanding the effects of drought in the legume-rhizobium symbiosis.

 Kirsten Geraldine Asis